iriavizcaino/airsim_object_detection/README.md

 Steps:

 - Import 3D model of the object you want to detect.
-- Get the names of the sphere and detection object items and change it into `get_files.py`.
+- Get the ID names of the sphere and detection object items and change it into `get_files.py`.

     ![image](.doc/id_name.gif)